jalalmostafa/clox/README.md

 cmake --build .
 ```

-In order to execute C-lox, check `/bin` folder in project directory for binaries.
+In order to execute clox, check `/bin` folder in project directory for binaries.

-Build tests have been conducted on:

-* Windows x86_64 MSBuild and MSVC 19
-* Windows x86_64 make and gcc 5.3
-* Ubuntu x86_64 make and gcc 5.3

 ## Download